Homemade Powdered Laundry Detergent Recipe (HE)

 You should be able to make a full batch from start to finish in about 15 minutes.
 A full batch is good for about 40 loads so you should only have to make it once a month or so.
 It is a small sacrifice to know you are not putting nasty things like sodium lauryl sulfate on your family’s skin.

-*ALL OF THE ITEMS USED IN THIS RECIPE ARE NOT HARMFUL TO YOUR CLOTHES WASHER, SEPTIC SYSTEM AND FAMILY MEMBER’S SKIN UNLESS SOMEONE HAS AN UNUSUAL SENSITIVITY.
+*ALL OF THE ITEMS USED IN THIS RECIPE ARE NOT HARMFUL TO YOUR CLOTHES WASHER, SEPTIC SYSTEM OR FAMILY MEMBER’S SKIN UNLESS SOMEONE HAS A REALLY UNUSUAL SENSITIVITY.

 *IT HAS LITTLE TO NO SMELL AND THE SMELL DEPENDS ON WHICH BAR OF SOAP YOU CHOOSE.
 SUNLIGHT SEEMS TO BE THE STRONGEST SMELLING AND LIKELY WOULD CAUSE THE MOST SKIN PROBLEMS ALTHOUGH MANY OF OUR FAMILY MEMBERS HAVE EXTREMELY SENSITIVE SKIN AND HAVE NO ISSUES EVEN WITH THE SUNLIGHT BARS OF SOAP.